Judiciary: Late Scholastics (1234–1453)

 The Decretalists, like the post-glossators for Ius Civile, started to write treatises, comments and advises with the texts.

 Ius Commune

 Around the 15th century, a process of reception and acculturation started with both laws.
 The final product was known as Ius Commune.
 It was a combination of canon law, which represented the common norms and principles, and Roman law, which were the actual rules and terms.
 It meant the creation of more legal texts and books and a more systematic way of going through the legal process.
 In the new legal process, appeal was possible.
 The process would be partially inquisitorial, where the judge would actively investigate all the evidence before him, but also partially adversarial, where both parties are responsible for finding the evidence to convince the judge.

 After the French Revolution, lawmakers stopped interpretation of law by judges, and the legislature was the only body permitted to interpret the law; this prohibition was later overturned by the Napoleonic Code.

+The rules of procedure supposedly followed by medieval judges were part of the pan-European system of norms known as ius commune, and probably offered a modicum of protection from harsh punishments like torture, Auto-da-fé and capital punishment.
+In practice, medieval judges were influenced by ideology and the interests of the powerful.
+While procedural rules did not extend judicial protection to heretics, the poor and political opponents, procedural rules contain valuable clues about the substantive norms that drove judicial decisiomaking in the Middle Ages.